-A place to enjoy spring more would have to be the wide open spaces of the countryside.
+A place to enjoy spring more would have to be the wide-open spaces of the countryside.
 Paths made of green grass and luckily for us, not mud.
-On our last wandering through a paddock, only the older were to be seen, not a lamb in sight.
+On our last wandering through a paddock, only the older was to be seen, not a lamb in sight.

 Fact: There are over 280,00 hectares of land managed by the National Trust to wander around.
 There is no shortage of countryside walks in the UK to enjoy.

-Though this is not something that we do on a regular basis, it is one that we do appreciate during an early morning walk or as the sun goes down on a pleasant Spring day.
+Though this is not something that we do regularly, it is one that we do appreciate during an early morning walk or as the sun goes down on a pleasant Spring day.

 The chorus of birds twittering early in the morning must undoubtedly be the best natural morning alarm invented.
 Then there are the birds of prey flying majestically and effortlessly over the freshly ploughed field.

-Fact: March to May is the time to hear the fantastic “Dawn Chorus” from these birds; blackbirds, robins, wrens, chaffinches, pheasants, warblers, thrushes and finches.
+Fact: In the UK, March to May is the time to hear the fantastic “Dawn Chorus” from these birds; blackbirds, robins, wrens, chaffinches, pheasants, warblers, thrushes and finches.

 5. PRIMROSES AND BEES

-Last though not least of is the abundance of Primroses all over the countryside.
-Some would say they are more like prolific weeds, maybe they are, lovely and dainty weeds I must say.
+Last, though not least is the abundance of Primroses all over the countryside.
+Some would say they are more like prolific weeds, maybe they are, lovely and dainty weeds.

 You see without an assortment of flowers which are abundant all over the countryside, the bees would have nowhere to gather pollen to pollinate those beautiful blossoms for us to enjoy upcoming fruits in summer.